 Meeting room no-shows aren’t just an inconvenience – they can also be costly for your organization if you don’t keep them under control.
-A report by Herman Miller showed that meetings cost companies between $30 million and $100 million per year.
+A report from 2009 by Herman Miller showed that meetings cost companies between $30 million and $100 million per year.
 Studies show that an average of 40% of meetings are no-shows.

-Meeting room no-shows take place when someone books a meeting and then cancels it, but doesn’t cancel the room booking.
+Meeting room no-shows take place when someone books a meeting and then cancels it but doesn’t cancel the room booking.
 As a result, unoccupied meeting rooms appear as reserved in the meeting booking system.
 Other employees who are looking for a meeting room may not find one available.
 A quick stroll around the office would lead them to determine that there are plenty of unused meeting rooms, yet none of them can be booked.

 Oftentimes, recurring meetings are scheduled but are then forgotten.
 No one is attending these recurring meetings, but the rooms still come up as occupied in the room booking system.
 This can be frustrating for employees, who can never seem to find a meeting room when they need one.
 They have to spend a lot of time looking for a space to hold a meeting, which leads to lost productivity.
-Not only do companies pay their employees for this unproductive time, they are also responsible for the cost of wasted space associated with no-shows.
+Not only do companies pay their employees for this unproductive time, but they are also responsible for the cost of wasted space associated with no-shows.

 Another issue with no-shows is e.g. catering ordered for the meeting.
 Catering delivered to an empty meeting room is a problem and an unwanted cost.

 Using resource scheduling software for Microsoft Outlook®, Exchange and Microsoft 365 can prevent no-shows from occurring because when you cancel a meeting, the meeting room is immediately freed up for others to use.
 When combined with digital conference room signs outside your meeting rooms, resource scheduling software can even enable employees to confirm, end or cancel meetings right on the spot.